-Org-mode supports these lists by tuning filling and wrapping commands to correctly deal with them.
-Furthermore, the following commands act on items when the cursor is in the first line of an item (the line with the bullet or number).
+The following commands act on items when the cursor is in the first line of an item (the line with the bullet or number).

-(TAB) Items can be folded just like headline levels if you set the variable org-cycle-include-plain-lists.
+- (TAB) Items can be folded just like headline levels if you set the variable org-cycle-include-plain-lists.
 The level of an item is then given by the indentation of the bullet/number.
-However, items are always subordinate to real headlines, the hierarchies remain completely separated.

-M-(RET) Insert new item at current level.
+However, items are always subordinate to real headlines, the hierarchies remain completely separated. - M-(RET) Insert new item at current level.
 With prefix arg, force a new heading (see Section 2.5 [Structure editing], page 4).
 If this command is used in the middle of a line, the line is split and the rest of the line becomes the new item.
 If this command is executed in the whitespace before a bullet or number, the new item is created before the current item.
 If the command is executed in the white space before the text that is part of an item but does not contain the bullet, a bullet is added to the current line.
+If the current item has a checkbox, so will the newly created item.